What is GEO? The Complete Guide to Generative Engine Optimization

 GEO performance is driven by four measurable pillars — Presence, Prominence, Quality, and Density — each addressing a distinct layer of AI citation selection.

-Through analyzing hundreds of AI search responses across multiple platforms, we've identified four pillars that determine whether your content gets cited.
-These aren't theoretical — they're patterns extracted from real citation data.
+Through analyzing AI search responses across multiple platforms, we have identified four pillars that determine whether your content gets cited.
+These are not theoretical — they are patterns extracted from real citation data, and they map directly to the LumenGEO GEO Score measurement model.

 1. Presence — AI Discoverability